 Dark Star Systems is working on a scientific storytelling web app called Horizon.
 The goal is to help scientists produce compelling, beautiful videos explaining their work, without specialized video knowledge or tools.

-The app has two main parts: visualizing your data beautifully, and helping scientists to become better storytellers.
+The app has two main parts: one helps to visualize your data beautifully, and the other helps scientists to become better storytellers.

 Horizon includes an interview component, to help stimulate story development.
-It’s designed to help the user think about their audience and what they want, and create a traditional story structure with a real story arc, including character, conflict and resolution, building to a strong conclusion.
+It’s designed to help the user think about who the audience is and what they want, and create a traditional story structure with a real story arc, including character, conflict, and resolution, building to a strong conclusion.